 Jim outlined in his report that when Sandy was talking about the horizontal dimension, she meant the stream of interconnected business processes that crossed the organization and that ultimately produced and services for customers.
 Her contention was that moving boxes around in the vertical dimension, the one depicted on the organizational chart, was counterproductive.

 The genesis of this view was based on some training she had received in an OD Boot Camp about how to restructure and operationalize that new structure effectively.
-After she came back from the Camp, “she was a changed person,” according to her colleges and seemed to go downhill from there.
+After she came back from the Camp, “she was a changed person,” according to her colleagues and seemed to go downhill from there.

 When asked about Sandy’s proposed new approach to restructuring, one of the business leaders who preferred to remain anonymous stated, “Moving the boxes around is the proven approach to creating strategic alignment.
 Everyone knows that.
 I went to business school for crying out loud.
 To think there is a better way is crazy!
 Sandy was crazy, and now we have the evidence for that fact.”

-A senior partner at the consulting firm that has overseen the last five restructures was also interviewed, and also asked to remain anonymous.
+A senior partner at the consulting firm that has overseen the last five restructures was also interviewed and also asked to remain anonymous.
 “This makes us a LOT of money.
-Of course we’re going to keep selling it.
+Of course, we’re going to keep selling it.
 We’re not crazy,” and he chuckled, that deep sinister chuckle of someone who worships money.

 It seems that ABC has restructured five times in the last 10 years and each time Sandy had argued against it.
 She was heard to say, “But this is almost the same structure we had two restructures ago that you contended then didn’t work.
 This is insane!”